GDSC-EcoSentry/EcoSentry_Web/README.md

 - GDSC Hackathon VN

 ## Acknowledgments
-A big thank you to GDSC for providing support with Cloud Credits for our project!
+A big thanks to Google for providing support with Cloud Credits for our project!